 Religious Studies: Does it make sense to believe in God?

-History: The impact of the Romans on Britain and the North East, 1066
+History: The impact of the Romans on the UK.
+1066

 Religious Studies: Is this life all there is?

 History: Was the 20th century the age of conflict?
-(Focus on WW1); How and why did the Holocaust happen?
+(Focus on WWI and II).

 In addition to Humanities targets, each student has a set of literacy skills upon which to focus during written work.
 Development of these writing skills is assessed throughout the term.
 Progress in reading comprehension, spelling and single word reading is assessed at various times throughout the year using standardised tests.
 Standardised scores give a measure of progress in these skills and an indication of where a student’s performance lies in relation to the national average.